sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

 The result should look like this:

-// TODO: update image

 ![Auckland in default locations](auckland-in-default-locations.png)

-You can change the other locations in a similar fashion.
+You can add other locations in a similar fashion.

 ## Other hard-coded links with a location search